lemotdesign/one-click-hugo-cms/site/content/post/making-sense.md

   Termites can be foraging in any suburb on the Gold Coast at any time!
 image: img/termite-map-australia.png
 ---
-### Gold Coast homes are very vulnerable to Termite Attack
+## Gold Coast homes are very vulnerable to Termite Attack

 A question many homeowners ask our technicians; “Is the Gold Coast a bad area for termites”?
 Meaning, is their home located in an area where they are more susceptible to a termite attack.
 To answer that question you need to consider the macro and micro environmental factors that influence termites.

+### What month are termites most active?

 On a **macro level**, Gold Coast is located in a **high-risk** area, as illustrated by the CISRO map supplied below.
 Homes in these areas are at higher risk of being attacked by termites due to the high mean temperature experienced through winter and high rainfalls.
 Nests need to be maintained at a temperature between 25°C - 36°C. (Australian Museum).
 Basically, the cooler it gets, fewer the termites.
 That is why Tasmania and New Zealand are termite-free.